KhaledAshrafH/Santa-Cruz/README.md

 ## Installation

 To run this project, you need to have a web browser and a code editor.
-You can download the project files from [this link] or clone the repository from [this link].
+You can download the project files from [This Link](https://github.com/KhaledAshrafH/santaCruz/archive/refs/heads/main.zip) or clone the repository.
 Then, open the index.html file in your web browser to view the website.

 ## Usage